-Engine oils of different manufacturers and brands can be mixed as long as they comply with the required engine oil (quality and viscosity).
+Engine oils of different manufacturers and brands can be mixed as long as they comply with the required engine oil quality and viscosity.

-If engine oil of the required quality is not available, a maximum of 1 litre of ACEA A3/B4 or A3/B3 grade may be used (only once between each oil change).
-The viscosity should be of the correct rating.
+If engine oil of the required quality is not available, a maximum of 1 litre of ACEA C3 grade may be used (only once between each oil change).
+The viscosity should be of one of the below listed viscosity grades.

-Use of ACEA A1/B1 and A5/B5 engine oil is expressly forbidden, since they can cause long-term engine damage under certain operating conditions.
+Use of engine oil with only ACEA A1/B1 or only A5/B5 quality is explicitly prohibited, since it can cause long-term engine damage under certain operating conditions.

-Engine oil additives
+Additional engine oil additives

-The use of engine oil additives could cause damage and invalidate the warranty.
+The use of additional engine oil additives could cause damage and invalidate the warranty.

-Engine oil viscosity
+Engine oil viscosity grades

-Use only engine oil viscosities SAE 0W-30, 0W-40, 5W-30 or 5W-40.
+Use only engine oil viscosity grades SAE 5W-30 or 5W-40, 0W-30 or 0W-40.